 Soft drinks often contain caffeine, which is a culprit for dehydration; tons of sugar and sodium; and it’s bad for your bones and teeth, too.
 Although just about anything in moderation is fine, grabbing a Diet Coke when you’re thirsty might not do much to help.
 (Here’s the truth about diet soda.)
 Swap out soda for sparkling water if you love that carbonation while still giving your body the fluids it needs!

 Consuming any kind of liquor removes water from your tissues, meaning you have to drink even more water to offset the effects.
 As a general rule of thumb, the higher the alcohol content, the more dehydrating your drink is.
 If you want to avoid dehydration, have a low-alcohol light beer.

 In moderation, coffee isn’t too bad, but once you go past that second cup, your body really starts to suffer.
 Drinking more than 200-300 milligrams of caffeine—the amount in two to three cups of coffee—has been shown to lead to dehydration.
-To keep yourself safe, switch to decaf if you’re a heavy coffee drinker, or limit yourself to a cup or two.
-Bonus: You may also stave off a lot of anxiety.
+To keep yourself safe, switch to decaf or limit yourself to a cup or two.
+Bonus: Less coffee can make you less anxious.

-Although the sweet-and-sour flavor can be tempting in the heat, lemonade is packed with sugars that don’t offer much toward your body’s needs (see for yourself).
+Although the sweet-and-sour flavor can be tempting in the heat, lemonade is packed with sugars that don’t offer much toward your body’s needs.
 Swap this out for water infused with lemon slices and you’ll feel much healthier!

-Packed with caffeine, fake sugars, and complicated chemicals, energy drinks are not the best way to get your hydration fix.
-(Here’s why.)
+Packed with caffeine, fake sugars and complicated chemicals, energy drinks are not hydrating.
 If you’re looking to energize while still getting in more liquids, we suggest tea.